MicrosoftDocs/cloud-adoption-framework/docs/scenarios/wvd/eslz-network-topology-and-connectivity.md

 ### DNS

-Azure Virtual Desktop session hosts have the same name resolution requirements as any other IaaS workload, therefore connectivity to custom DNS servers or access (via vNet network link) to Azure Private DNS zones is required.
+Azure Virtual Desktop session hosts have the same name resolution requirements as any other IaaS workload, therefore connectivity to custom DNS servers or access (via virtual network link) to Azure Private DNS zones is required.
 Additional Azure private DNS zones are required to host the private endpoint namespaces of certain (storage accounts, key) Platform As A Service (PaaS) services.

 - [Azure private endpoint DNS configuration](/azure/private-link/private-endpoint-dns)

-To facilitate end user Azure Virtual Desktop client configuration (subscription to RDS feed), it is recommended to set up email discovery in the public DNS domain and [set up email discovery to subscribe to your RDS feed](/windows-server/remote/remote-desktop-services/rds-email-discovery).
+To facilitate end user Azure Virtual Desktop client configuration (subscription to RDS feed), it's recommended to set up email discovery in the public DNS domain and [set up email discovery to subscribe to your RDS feed](/windows-server/remote/remote-desktop-services/rds-email-discovery).

 ### Bandwidth and latency

 Azure Virtual Desktops use Remote Desktop Protocol (RDP).
 To know more about RDP, see [Remote Desktop Protocol (RDP) bandwidth requirements](/azure/virtual-desktop/rdp-bandwidth).

 The connection latency varies depending on the location of the users and the virtual machines.
-Azure Virtual Desktop services continuously rolls out to new geographies to improve latency.
+Azure Virtual Desktop services continuously roll out to new geographies to improve latency.
 To minimize the latency perceived by Azure Virtual Desktop clients, use the [Azure Virtual Desktop Experience Estimator](https://azure.microsoft.com/services/virtual-desktop/assessment/) to get round trip time (RTT) sample from clients.
 You can use this information to place session hosts in the closest region with the lowest RTT to the end users ([interpreting results from estimator tool](/azure/virtual-desktop/connection-latency)).

 ### Quality of Service (QoS) with RDP Shortpath

-RDP Shortpath for managed networks provides a direct UDP-based transport between Remote Desktop Client and Session host.
+RDP Shortpath for managed networks provides a direct UDP-based transport between Remote Desktop Client and the Session host.
 RDP Shortpath for managed networks enables configuration of Quality of Service (QoS) policies for the RDP data.
-QoS in Azure Virtual Desktop allows real-time RDP traffic that's sensitive to network delays to "cut in line" in front of traffic that's less sensitive.
+QoS in Azure Virtual Desktop allows real-time RDP traffic sensitive to network delays to "cut in line" in front of less sensitive traffic.

-RDP Shortpath can be used in two ways:
+You can use RDP Shortpath in two ways:

-- Managed networks, where direct connectivity is established between the client and the session host when using a private connection, such as a ExpressRoute, or virtual private network (VPN).
+- **Managed networks**, where direct connectivity is established between the client and the session host when using a private connection, such as an ExpressRoute, or virtual private network (VPN).
-- Public networks, where direct connectivity is established between the client and the session host when using a public connection – i.e., home internet, coffee shop internet, hotel network, etc. There are two connection types when using a public connection:
+- **Public networks**, where direct connectivity is established between the client and the session host when using a public connection.
+Examples of public connections are home network, coffee shop network, hotel network, and more.
+There are two connection types when using a public connection:
-   - A direct UDP connection using the Simple Traversal Underneath NAT (STUN) protocol between a client and session host.
+  - **A direct UDP connection** between a client and session host using the Simple Traversal Underneath NAT (STUN) protocol.
-   - An indirect UDP connection using the Traversal Using Relay NAT (TURN) protocol with a relay between a RDP client and session host.
-This option will be used if the gateway/router does not allow for direct UDP connections.
-NOTE:  At GA the TURN service will only be available in specific regions, then will expand over time.
+  - **An indirect UDP connection** using the Traversal Using Relay NAT (TURN) protocol with a relay between an RDP client and session host.
+This option is used if the gateway/router doesn't allow direct UDP connections.
+NOTE:  When launched, the TURN service will only be available in specific regions, then will expand over time.
 You can check the available regions in the link below.

-_NOTE:  RDP Shortpath extends RDP multi-transport capabilities.
+Note that RDP path extends RDP multi-transport capabilities.
 It doesn't replace the reverse connect transport but complements it.

 Initial session brokering is managed through the Azure Virtual Desktop service and the reverse connect transport (TCP).
 All connection attempts are ignored unless they match the reverse connect session first.

-RDP Shortpath (UDP) is established after authentication, and if successfully established, the reverse connect transport is dropped and all traffic flows over one of the RDP Shortpath methods listed above_
+RDP Shortpath (UDP) is established after authentication, and if successfully established, the reverse connect transport is dropped, and all traffic flows over one of the RDP Shortpath methods listed above

 For more information, see [Implement Quality of Service (QoS) for Azure Virtual Desktop](/azure/virtual-desktop/rdp-quality-of-service-qos).

 ### Internet

 Azure Virtual Desktop compute resources and clients require access to specific public endpoints, so they need internet-bound connections.
 Network scenarios like forced tunneling to enhance security and filtering are supported when Azure Virtual Desktop requirements are met.